Poincar\'e Duality in abstract 6-functor formalisms: Introduction

-By the discussion above, it suffices to show that $\rm{R}f_*$ preserves dualizable objects.
-Now using Poincar\'e Duality, it is formal to see that, for a dualizable object $L$, $\rm{R}f_* L$ is also dualizable with the dual $\rm{R}f_*(L^{\vee}(d)[2d])$. \end{application}
+One easily reduces to the case $n=\ell$ is a prime number.
+By \cite[Lemma 11.1]{adic-notes}, it then suffices to show that $\rm{R}f_*$ preserves dualizable objects.
+Now using Poincar\'e Duality, it is formal to see that, for a dualizable object $L$, $\rm{R}f_* L$ is also dualizable with the dual $\rm{R}f_*(L^{\vee}(d)[2d])$. \end{enumerate} \end{application}

-Now we briefly discuss the proofs of Theorem~\ref{thm:intro-main-PD-ell-adic-scheme} and Theorem~\ref{thm:intro-main-PD-ell-adic}.
+Now we briefly discuss the proofs of Theorems~\ref{thm:intro-main-PD-ell-adic-scheme}~and~\ref{thm:intro-main-PD-ell-adic}.
 Our strategy is to use Theorem~\ref{thm:intro-main-thm} to reduce the question to constructing first Chern classes (in a sufficiently functorial manner) and verifying the projective bundle formula for the relative projective line.

 The construction of the first Chern classes comes from the Kummer short exact sequence (see Definition~\ref{defn:etale-first-chern-classes}), so the question of proving Poincar\'e Duality essentially boils down to the question of computing cohomology of the relative projective line.
 For this, one can reduce to the case of $S=\Spec C$ or $S=\Spa(C, \O_C)$ for an algebraically closed (non-archimedean) field $C$.
-Then this computation is standard in both theories.
-Apart from the computation of cohomology of the projective line, the proofs in the analytic and algebraic situations are uniform.
+Computation of cohomology groups of the projective line over an algebraically closed field is quite standard (both in the algebraic and analytic worlds).
+Apart from this computation, the proofs in the analytic and algebraic situations are uniform.

-Another concrete example of Poincar\'e Daulity that we consider in this paper is the version of Poincar\'e Duality for the $6$-functor formalism of ``solid almost $\O^+/p$-$\varphi$-modules'' $\cal{D}^{\rm{a}}_\square(X; \O_{X}^+/p)^{\varphi}$ developed by L.\,Mann in \cite{Lucas-thesis}.
+Another concrete example of Poincar\'e Duality that we consider in this paper is the version of Poincar\'e Duality for the $6$-functor formalism of ``solid almost $\O^+/p$-$\varphi$-modules'' $\cal{D}^{\rm{a}}_\Box(X; \O_{X}^+/p)^{\varphi}$ developed by L.\,Mann in \cite{Lucas-thesis}.
 In this context, we can give a new proof of the following result:

-\begin{thm} (\cite[Thm.\,3.10.20]{Lucas-thesis}, Theorem~\ref{thm:main-PD-p-adic}) Let $Y$ be a locally noetherian analytic adic space over $\Spa(\Q_p, \Z_p)$, and $f\colon X\to Y$ a smooth morphism of pure dimension $d$.
+\begin{thm} (\cite[Th.\,3.10.20]{Lucas-thesis}, Theorem~\ref{thm:main-PD-p-adic}) Let $Y$ be a locally noetherian analytic adic space over $\Spa(\Q_p, \Z_p)$, and $f\colon X\to Y$ a smooth morphism of pure dimension $d$.
 Then the functor

 admits a right adjoint given by the formula

 \end{thm}

 The proof of Theorem~\ref{thm:intro-main-PD-p-adic} follows the same strategy as the one of Theorem~\ref{thm:intro-main-PD-ell-adic}: we define first Chern classes and then compute cohomology of the relative $\bf{P}^1_Y \to Y$.